Sam Oh

-Oh Sang-mi, better known as Sam Oh is a television host, radio broadcaster and a Korean expatriate who has been living in the Philippines for 20 years.
-She can speak Tagalog and English in addition to her native Korean.
+Oh Sang-mi, better known as Sam Oh is a South Korean television host, radio broadcaster.
+A Korean expatriate who has been living in the Philippines for 20 years.
+She can speak Filipino and English in addition to her native Korean.
 She has been the main hostess of Rated Oh! on Solar Entertainment's ETC cable channel for eight seasons and a columnist of The Manila Times.

 Oh landed the job on ETC through an audition, which was turned into a reality show.